+4 (i) Loans

+Details of Loan As at As at Security

+March 31, March 31,

+2022# 2021#

-Details of Loan As at March 31, 2022# As at March 31, 2021# Security (a)(ii) Out of the loans as at 2(i), loans aggregating to ₹ 454.38 Crores (Previous Year - ₹ 290.77 Crores) are in the process of being secured by hypothecation of Company's moveable properties, both present and future, situated at Manali, Viralimalai(other than moveable assets of Coated Fabrics Business) and Gummidipoondi in the State of Tamil Nadu Jhiwana in the State of Rajasthan, Malanpur and Special Economic Zone, Indore in the State of Madhya Pradesh and Kashipur (other than moveable assets of Laminated Fabrics Business) in the State of Uttarakhand and Dahej in the State of Gujarat (save and except certain assets).
-Immoveable property (b)(i) Out of the loans as at 2(i) loans aggregating to ₹ 516.71 Crores (Previous Year - ₹ 849.30 Crores are secured by equitable Mortgage of Company's immoveable properties, both present and future situated at Viralimalai, Gummidipoondi (freehold land in the State of Tamil Nadu and Kashipur in the State of Uttarakhand. (b)(ii) Out of the loans as at 2(b)(i)) loans aggregating to ₹ 289.09 Crores (Previous Year - ₹ 400.99 Crores are additionally secured by equitable Mortgage o Company's immoveable properties, both present and future, situated at Jhiwana in the State of Rajasthan (b)(iii) Out of the loans as at 2(i), the term loan aggregating to ₹ Nil (Previous Year - ₹ 38.50 Crores are to be further secured by equitable mortgage of Company's immoveable properties, both present and future, situated at Jhiwana in the State of Rajasthan 3 Term loans from others 141.40 175.59 Secured by the hypothecation and equitable mortgag of Company's moveable and immoveable properties a Dhar in the State of Madhya Pradesh.
-4 (i) Loans repayable on demand from banks 158.30 233.38 Secured by hypothecation of stocks, stores and boo debts (current assets), both present and future a Manali, Viralimalai (other than current assets of Coated Fabrics Business) and Gummidipoondi in th State of Tamil Nadu, Jhiwana in the State of Rajasthar Malanpur and Indore in the State of Madhya Prades and Kashipur (other than current assets of Laminate Fabrics Business) in the State of Uttarakhand. (ii) Bills discounted with banks - 47.15 Secured against certain trade receivables of th Company.
+(a)(ii) Out of the loans as at 2(i), loans aggregating to ₹ 454.38 Crores (Previous Year - ₹ 290.77 Crores) are in the process of being secured by hypothecation of Company's moveable properties, both present and future, situated at Manali, Viralimalai(other than moveable assets of Coated Fabrics Business) and Gummidipoondi in the State of Tamil Nadu, Jhiwana in the State of Rajasthan, Malanpur and Special Economic Zone, Indore in the State of Madhya Pradesh and Kashipur (other than moveable assets of Laminated Fabrics Business) in the State of Uttarakhand and Dahej in the State of Gujarat (save and except certain assets).

+Immoveable property

+(b)(i) Out of the loans as at 2(i) loans aggregating to ₹ 516.71 Crores (Previous Year - ₹ 849.30 Crores) are secured by equitable Mortgage of Company's immoveable properties, both present and future, situated at Viralimalai, Gummidipoondi (freehold land) in the State of Tamil Nadu and Kashipur in the State of Uttarakhand.

+(b)(ii) Out of the loans as at 2(b)(i)) loans aggregating to ₹ 289.09 Crores (Previous Year - ₹ 400.99 Crores) are additionally secured by equitable Mortgage of Company's immoveable properties, both present and future, situated at Jhiwana in the State of Rajasthan.

+(b)(iii) Out of the loans as at 2(i), the term loans aggregating to ₹ Nil (Previous Year - ₹ 38.50 Crores) are to be further secured by equitable mortgage of Company's immoveable properties, both present and future, situated at Jhiwana in the State of Raiasthan.

+3 Term loans from others 141.40 1 Secured by the hypothec of Company's moveable Dhar in the State of Mac repayable 158.30 233.38 Secured by hypothecation of stocks, stores and book demand from banks debts (current assets), both present and future at Manali, Viralimalai (other than current assets of Coated Fabrics Business) and Gummidipoondi in the State of Tamil Nadu, Jhiwana in the State of Rajasthan, Malanpur and Indore in the State of Madhya Pradesh and Kashipur (other than current assets of Laminated

+175.59 Secured by the hypothecation and equitable mortgage and immoveable properties at adhya Pradesh.

+Fabrics Business) in the State of Uttarakhand. (ii) Bills discounted with banks 47.15 Secured against certain trade receivables of the Company.
 (Also refer note 10(iv))

-\ Such hypothecation in respect of Non convertible debentures mentioned in point no. 1 and hypothecation and equitable mortgage mentioned in point no. 2 rank pari-passu inter se between term loans from banks / Non convertible debentures (both current year and previous year).
+^{} Such hypothecation in respect of Non convertible debentures mentioned in point no. 1 and hypothecation and equitable mortgage mentioned in point no. 2 rank pari-passu inter se between term loans from banks / Non convertible debentures (both current year and previous year).

-Gross of upfront fees paid ₹ 2.39 Crores (Previous year : ₹ 2.84 Crores)
+[#] Gross of upfront fees paid ₹ 2.39 Crores (Previous year : ₹ 2.84 Crores)